 The question of whether warm water aids or hinders the removal of blood stains from carpets is crucial in determining the most effective cleaning method.

-Warm water can dissolve fresh blood out of the carpet but may set dried blood stains, making removal harder.
+Warm water can dissolve fresh blood out of the carpet but may set dried blood stains, making removal more challenging.

 Applying warm water directly to the blood stain risks spreading it or embedding it deeper into the carpet fibres.